 Nuclear-armed India and Pakistan are on brink of war – what happens now?

-Nuclear-armed India and Pakistan are on verge of full-scale conflict – what happens now?

 Analysis: India claims to have carried out limited strikes on militant infrastructure, but Pakistan says 26 civilians were killed and a mosque destroyed.
 Will Islamabad now feel compelled to hit back?